-Geophysicist specializing in methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
-Developer of open-source software in Python and C for processing, modelling, and visualizing geophysical data.
-Advocate for openness in the scientific process and the adoption of best practices in computational research.
+I'm a geophysicist specializing in methods for determining the inner structure of the Earth from geophysical observations, mainly disturbances in the Earth's gravity and magnetic fields.
+I also develop open-source software in Python and C. I'm an advocate for openness in the scientific process and the adoption of best practices in computational research.

-At the University of Liverpool, I teach several modules in the Earth Sciences programs and do research on generating models of the subsurface using measurements of the Earth's gravity and magnetic fields.
+My teaching covers several aspects of the Earth Sciences (remote sensing, gravimetry, geodynamics, programming).
+My research mainly involves generating models of the subsurface using measurements of the Earth's gravity and magnetic fields.
 I use computer programming extensively to empower both my teaching and research.

 Along with my role at the University, I'm also a Topic Editor for the Journal of Open Source Software, a member of the Advisory Council for EarthArXiv, and a Fellow of the Software Sustainability Institute.

 I develop and maintain several open-source scientific software projects:

 • Fatiando a Terra: A collection of tools for data processing and geophysical modeling (written in Python)

 • Tesseroids: A program for modeling gravity fields on a spherical Earth (written in C)

 • PyGMT: A library for creating publication-quality data visualizations and maps (written in Python and C)

 You can find out more about me and my research online:

 - A Sustainable Plan for the Future of the Generic Mapping Tools (2020 - 2023)